blockworks-foundation/mango-explorer/README.md

 There are some notebook pages to explore Mango account structures for your own accounts.

-The aim is also to have, at some point, a fully-functioning liquidator.

 The goal is not to be easy to use (although that would be nice!).
-The goal is to show you how the system works.
+The goal is to show you how the system works and allow you to use some simeple code to interact with it.

+## Running the notebooks

+Most notebooks are currently 'runnable' - if you open them in your browser and press the 'fast-forward' button (⏩) on the toolbar

 ## Show your Mango margin accounts